oracle/oci-compute-jenkins-plugin/README.md

 ### Features
 **Jenkins OCI Plugin** provides functionality to dynamically allocate OCI resources for continuous integration tasks, and to bring up and down services or nodes as required to serve Jenkins Build Jobs.
-The plugin integrates with OCI similar to existing Plugins like AWS, Azure, etc.
 The Plugin Configuration options include support for Labels, multiple Templates, Shapes, Images, Slave Limits, Timeouts.